Saturday, September 27, 2025

 Wolf’s Brew sits on the eastern edge of Long Beach.
 Courtesy of business.

 Sitting on the border of Long Beach where it meets Lakewood, Wolf’s Brew Coffee is one of the most underrated shops op this list.
-The space comes courtesy of married founders and co-owners Bryer Garcia and Vanessa Winn-Garcia, along with Bryer’s brother Jay Garcia.
+The space comes courtesy of Bryer Garcia and his father.
 Since opening in 2018, the tiny-but-mighty space offered a coffee-starved neighborhood something beyond the corporate iteration of the bean.

-Using Recreational beans and having an aesthetic that echoes Los Feliz Village’s famed Wacko shop—something Bryer said was a direct inspiration—Wolf’s Brew simply serves up stellar coffee.
+Using their own roasts and having an aesthetic that echoes Los Feliz Village’s famed Wacko shop—something Bryer said was a direct inspiration—Wolf’s Brew simply serves up stellar coffee.
 Concoctions like cold brew old fashioneds, events that blend cars and coffee, and hosting the awesome Breakfast Dreams each Sunday, Wolf’s Brew is an East Long Beach jewel.

 The Merchant